IRSC-WFU/panoptic-pipeline/README.md

-# panoptic-pipeline: End-to-End Pipeline UPSNet Panoptic Segmentation on a Custom Dataset
+# Panoptic Pipeline: End-to-End Pipeline UPSNet Panoptic Segmentation on a Custom Dataset

 # Introduction
 This repository exists to take the UPSNet Panoptic Segmentation algorithm and allow a user to build and run it quickly on a new dataset.
 It was made as an extension of the [UPSNet](https://github.com/uber-research/UPSNet) repository.